 * A minimum of 12 of these credits must support the AAS technical coursework.
 All BAS students must earn a minimum of a 2.0 GPA in academic coursework for graduation.
 No more than 32 credits of the academic coursework may be taken from the College of Business.
 Upper division academic coursework must relate to the student's approved goal statement.
 It is recommended that 24 academic credits be completed after degree plan approval.

 Out-of-state AAS degrees must be evaluated for meeting Idaho State Board of Education standards.
 If the AAS degree is over 5 years old, the student must be evaluated for currency in technical field.

-After completing 15 credit hours of BAT general education requirements and at least one semester of the College of Technology program, the BAT student develops an individualized degree plan in consultation with both academic and technical advisors assigned to the student by the BAT Committee Chair in College of Technology Student Services Office.
-Based on the student’s concise and clearly written goal statement, the individualized degree plan will list the specific approved courses that meet the above described degree requirements.
-The degree plan and the goal statement must be approved by the BAT Committee.
+After completing a minimum of 15 credit hours of BAS/BAT general education requirements and one semester of the technical program, the BAS/BAT student develops an individualized degree plan in consultation with both academic and technical advisors assigned to the student by the BAS /BAT committee chair in the College of Technology Student Services Office.
+Based on the student's concise and clearly written goal statement, the individualized degree plan will list the specific approved courses that meet the above described degree requirements.
+The degree plan and the goal statement must be approved by the BAS/BAT Committee.

 For more information, email Irene Robinson.

 Certificates and degrees vary by program.
 Check program listings for applicable options.